 Good morning, everyone, and Happy Halloween!

-The doodle is costumed (Han Solo; I must resist bragging about the felt vest and pleather holster I constructed, as well as my mad hot glue gun skills, to make this happen) and off to school; my costume today is clown, made possible by a sudden bout of allergies that have me bright nosed and sneezing with hilarious force.
+My 6th-grader doodle is costumed (Han Solo; I must resist bragging about the felt vest and pleather holster I constructed, as well as my mad hot glue gun skills, which made this costume happen) and off to school.
+My costume today is clown, made possible by a sudden bout of allergies that have me bright nosed and sneezing with hilarious force.

 In the spirit of this haunting day, my recipe du jour is bread.
 Because bread is terrifying.